 4. The weekend-night rewards come with restrictions

-The Hilton Honors American Express Aspire Card features one weekend-night reward each year just for being a cardholder.
-If you spend at least $60,000 on purchases in a calendar year, you can earn a second weekend-night reward from Hilton.
+The Hilton Honors American Express Aspire Card features one nightly reward each year just for being a cardholder.
+If you spend at least $60,000 on purchases in a calendar year, you can earn a second nightly reward from Hilton.

-It’s also worth pointing out that Hilton blocks certain properties from accepting weekend-night rewards.
+It’s worth pointing out that Hilton blocks certain properties from accepting these rewards.

 5. The travel credits can be difficult to qualify for